Birdchain/whitepaper-business/README.md

 The main goal of Birdchain is to disrupt the A2P SMS market with blockchain technology.
 Make it better, faster, more transparent and fair-priced.
 Although, we believe soon it will become obvious that Birdchain is a lot more than just a (r)evolutionary idea.

 We believe Birdchain will be the first ever (in the history of the world!) non-governmental initiative to create Global Basic Income.
-Depending on a country and market activity users of Birdchain app could be able to earn 30-300 USD per month.
+Depending on a country and market activity users of Birdchain app could be able to **earn 30-300 USD per month**.
 It means that Birdchain could create basic passive income for its users globally.

 We see this feature as huge marketing opportunity and a chance to stand out in a global market of messaging apps.